 Figure 10.
-Mackenzie Delta and Beaufort Sea Basin Geology
+Mackenzie Delta and Beaufort Sea Basin Geology (from BSStRPA 2008)

-Amauligak is the largest oil and gas discovery in the offshore with an estimated 350 million barrels (mmbbl)(56 106m3) of oil and 1.6 trillion cubic feet (tcf)(48 109m3) of gas (Drummond 2009); its size and proximity to shore suggest that it would likely be part of any initial offshore development proposal.
+Amauligak is the largest oil and gas discovery in the offshore; its size and proximity to shore suggest that it would likely be part of any initial offshore development proposal.
 As Morrell (2007) notes, offshore oil production does not necessarily require the offshore expansion of a gas pipeline network from onshore.
 He also notes that high oil prices could encourage oil exploration and possibly development in the Beaufort Sea continental margin.
 North American gas prices have declined during the last few years, and oil prices have risen dramatically.
-These price changes have shifted the focus of offshore activity in the Beaufort Sea from MGP-induced gas exploration and development to oil exploration and development.
+These price changes have the potential to shift the focus of offshore activity in the Beaufort Sea from MGP-induced gas exploration and development to oil exploration and development.

 Morrell (2007) also recognized that there are large offshore areas of the Beaufort, which are sparsely explored and have the potential for major oil and gas discoveries.
 Since most of the large near shore structures have experienced some exploration, any new major discoveries will likely be in deeper water offshore.
 Morrell also foresaw the possibility that large international companies could become interested in exploring the deeper offshore Beaufort Sea, through their continual evaluation of opportunities in their worldwide portfolios.
-The awarding of high value ELs for deep slope areas of the Beaufort Sea has proven Morrell's predictions to be accurate.
+The recent awarding of high value ELs for deep slope areas of the Beaufort Sea, has proven Morrell's predictions to be accurate.
 One indicator of future exploration activity in the Beaufort Sea is the number of current ELs and the financial and well drilling commitments they contain.
 Figure 11 from AANDC (2011), shows the locations of ELs, SDLs and other features in the Mackenzie Delta and Beaufort Sea.
-Table 4 shows the effective dates of the current Beaufort Sea ELs, the work bid amounts, the dates wells are to be drilling, and the year each EL expires, if a well is not drilled and work commitments not met.
+Table 3 shows the dates the current Beaufort Sea ELs were issued, the work bid amounts, the dates wells are to be drilled, and the year each EL expires, if a well is not drilled and work commitments not met.

 Figure 11.
-Current Exploration Licences and Significant Discovery Areas Map (from AANDC November 2012)
+Current Exploration Licences and Significant Discovery Areas Map (from AANDC 2011)